 So now you know why it’s important to take care of those baby teeth!
 It’s also a good idea to encourage kids to learn how to take care of their teeth early on, and hopefully those good habits will carry on into adulthood.

-No matter what your age, we at Dillon Family Dentistry care about your dental health and we want to see you!
-Give us a call at 610-525-5497 to set up your next appointment.
-Let us take care of those teeth of yours, no matter how long you’ve had them!
+No matter what your age, we at Dillon Family Dentistry care about your dental health and are committed to providing you with family dental services.
+Visit our private dental clinic near your location or give us a call at 610-991-7844 to set up your next appointment.
+Let us take care of your teeth, no matter how long you’ve had them!